atari-monk/apollo/data/storage001/folder012/file001.md

 Tomorow i have job meeting for cleaner worker at supermarket.
 Pc turned of at 23:35.
 Evryone can spout some bulshit, this is content creation basically.

+# 27

+Moved from bed at 09:00.
+Snack, coffe.
+Sandwitches.
+Watered plants.
+'Jingles', 'Married with Children'.
+Ignored job meeting in supermaket.
+No point without basic infromation i dint get.
+Second coffe on the balcony.
+Trun on big pc.
+In the evening i must turn my setup other way.
+Sound of refrigerator is killing me.
+Did 4 hours on code.
+We do what dosent interest us to survive,
+in order to continue doing that, insanity ?